randeep-k11/system-design-HLD/Design-Mobile-Check-In-Application/README.md

     * User can select a location and check-in, providing metadata such as a star rating.
     * The app records user location, time and duration of stay.
 * NearBy Recommendations
-    * Suggest nearby point of interest(POI's) based on user's current location.
+    * Suggest nearby point of interest (POI's) based on user's current location.
 * Batch upload of locations
-    * Support importing location data with metadata in bulk.
+    * Support for importing location data with metadata in bulk.
 * Reports
-    * Top N categories with the highest check-ins(daily/monthly/yearly).
+    * Top N categories with the highest check-ins (daily/monthly/yearly).
-    * Most popular places (by check-ins) in a category(daily/monthly/yearly).
+    * Most popular places (by check-ins) in a category (daily/monthly/yearly).
     * Best rated places in a category.
 * Users should be able to review their location history, view ratings, duration of stay and how often visited.
-* lastly capability to sponsored locations and display them to users.
+* lastly, ability to sponsor locations and display them to users.

 ### Non-Functional Requirements